-MLF volunteers usually get a lot out of helping with the Festival – they get to meet authors, get to know other volunteers, expand their literary and creative horizons, and see some of the events for free!
-Volunteering for the Festival can also be useful experience if you are thinking of working in publishing, the arts or events management in the future.
+MLF Volunteers usually get a lot out of helping with the Festival – they get to meet authors, get to know other Volunteers, expand their literary and creative horizons, and see some of the events for free!
+Volunteering for the Festival can also be a useful experience if you are thinking of working in publishing, the arts or event management in the future.

-The deadline for applying to volunteer at this year's Festival has now passed.
-If you are one of our registered volunteers you will be able to sign up for shifts using the Go2Give portal from early September.
+If you are one of our registered Volunteers, there will be a compulsory Volunteer Meeting in late August or early September.
+You will then be able to sign up for shifts from early September.